-Everywhere in India the predator was losing ground fast may be few hundred were surviving.
+Everywhere in India the tigers were losing ground fast, may be few hundred were surviving.
 It was the Wildlife Protection Act 1972 and the Project Tiger Programme that came to rescue the beleaguered animal.

 With the consequent successes legendary tigers took birth within the reserve and ruled over the domain.
 Some of the popular tigers of Ranthambhore reserve are: